ch4nely/Python-Project/README.md

 **Web app won't start:**
 Make sure you're in the correct directory and run `streamlit run webapp.py`

-**File upload issues:**
-Make sure the file isn't too large and try with a smaller file first.

 This project demonstrates:
 - Working with stock market data using yfinance
 - Creating interactive web applications with Streamlit